ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 ### Deliverable Descriptions

 - **Research Notebook**
-  - [ ] The student created a Google Doc to record details about their meetings with the first reader and additional research notes
+  - [ ] The student created a GitHub discussion notebook to record details about their meetings with the first reader and additional research notes
   - [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
   - [ ] The contents of the research notebook have regular dated entries throughout the Fall 2023 semester